Angiogram (cardiac catheterisation)

-Your health expert: Dr Joshua Chai, Consultant Cardiologist
+- Dr Joshua T Y Chai, Consultant Cardiologist

 An angiogram is a type of test to look at blood vessels.
-An angiogram of your heart can check your heart and the blood vessels supplying it.
-It’s also called coronary angiography or cardiac catheterisation.
+An angiogram of your heart (coronary angiogram) can check the blood vessels supplying your heart.
+It’s also called coronary angiography and is part of cardiac catheterisation.

 About angiogram

-An angiogram procedure involves threading a fine tube called a catheter into an artery in your wrist or groin to your heart.
-Your doctor injects a special dye (contrast) through the catheter to show up your heart and coronary arteries on an X-ray.
+A coronary angiogram procedure involves threading a fine tube called a catheter into an artery in your wrist or groin and then to your heart.
+Your doctor injects a special dye (contrast) through the catheter to show up your coronary arteries on an X-ray.
 The coronary arteries supply blood to your heart.
-If they are narrowed or blocked, an angiogram can show where and how serious the blockage is.
+If these are narrowed or blocked, an angiogram can show where and how serious the blockage is.

 Why have an angiogram

-Your doctor may suggest a coronary angiogram to check for certain heart conditions, including:
+Your doctor may suggest a coronary angiogram test to check your coronary arteries.
+This may be part of cardiac catheterisation, which can be used to diagnose certain heart conditions, including:

 - coronary heart disease